-P=-1 means the actual market movement was against the prediction.
+P=-1 means the actual market moved in the opposite direction than the algorithm predicted.

-P=0 means no correlation between the prediction and the actual market movement.
+P=0 means that there is no correlation between the prediction and the actual market movement.

-P=1 means perfect correlation between actual market movement and its predicted change.
-Any value of P above zero means positive predictability, the higher the better..
+Any value of P above zero indicates a positive predictability, the higher the better..
 For stocks we monitor and predict the Predictability P ranges generally between P=0.2 and P=0.7.